nikerdon/ML_2025/README.md

 # Status
 ---

-* Done -- Preprocessing, Backend, Frontend, Training
+* Done -- Preprocessing, Backend, Frontend, Training, Testing
-* In Progress -- Testing, Documentation
+* In Progress -- Documentation
 * To Do -- Docker
 * Persistent -- linking pieces

-* Other (optional) -- Translations

 # How to Use
 ---